 - Intense itching, which could interfere with sleep

-- Patches of reddened skin (or possibly brownish or gray in color)
+- Patches of reddened skin (or possibly brownish or gray)

 - A rash of small, fluid-filled bumps, which may seep or crust over from scratching